durachel174/lil-outing-app/README.md

 **Crowdsourced data as a moat**
 Three append-only tables (`item_prices`, `location_limits`, `request_events`) get more valuable with every completed run.
 A competitor can copy the UI in a weekend.
 They can't copy two years of confirmed price data.

+**Request expiry via pg_cron**
+Rather than handling expiry in the application layer (which would require a running server process), expiry is handled by a pg_cron job directly in Postgres.
+Every 5 minutes it marks any open request past its `expires_at` as `expired`.
+This is more reliable than a Node.js cron — it runs even if the app server is down, and it's a single SQL statement with no external dependencies.

 **Trust biased toward runners**
 The platform auto-confirms delivery after 10 minutes to protect runners from buyers who ghost.
 Supply-side trust is existential — if runners don't feel protected, there's no marketplace.

 **Auth race condition handling**
 Supabase auth state fires before database writes complete on signup. `AuthContext.fetchProfile` retries up to 3 times with 800ms delays — the profile row is always ready by the third attempt.

+**Hybrid AI + community data for location limits** Gemini bootstraps purchase limit data for new locations using its training knowledge.
+Runner confirmations then validate or correct it.
+The two sources have explicit trust levels in the database (`source: 'gemini'` vs `source: 'runner'`, `confidence: 'low'` vs `confidence: 'high'`) so the app always knows how much to trust any given data point.

 ---